Many people and organizations are talking about evergreen in different contexts, such as:

 Examples of evergreen IT approaches:

-Here are some cases of Evergreen IT:
+Here are some cases of Microsoft evergreen solutions:

 - Cloud computing (Microsoft Azure)

 Cloud computing is an excellent example of Evergreen IT.

 Before the cloud, you would need to manually patch your servers every time a new patch came out.
 Manually patching servers is no longer required, as this is handled back-end by the provider.